 Since 1972, WRAL-TV and Capitol Broadcasting Company have sponsored the WRAL Invitational Wrestling Tournament in Raleigh, North Carolina.
 In 2014, the WRAL Invitational Wrestling Tournament will be held Dec.
 19-20 at Athens Drive High School, 1420 Athens Drive in Raleigh.

-Alexander Central (defending WRAL champ, 4A 8th), Athens Christian GA (A, 3rd), Athens Drive, Ashley, Broughton*, Bunn, Cape Fear, Cardinal Gibbons, Croatan (2A runnerup), Enka, Fuquay Varina, Havelock*, Hoke County, Jack Britt (4A runnerup), Jacksonville, Leesville, Mallard Creek*, Millbrook, New Kent VA (3A 3rd), Northern Durham, Oscar Smith VA (6A 17th ), Parkland (4A champions), Pine Forest, Riverside, Rock Hill SC (4A dual champion), Rocky Mount (3A 6th), Rosewood (1A 4th), Southern Vance, Union Pines (3A 7th), West Forsyth, West Johnston, Wake Forest
+Alexander Central (defending WRAL champ, 4A 8th), Athens Christian GA (A, 3rd), Athens Drive, Ashley, Broughton, Bunn, Cape Fear, Cardinal Gibbons, Croatan (2A runnerup), Enka, Fuquay Varina, Havelock*, Heritage, Hillside, Hoke County, Jack Britt (4A runnerup), Jacksonville, Laney (4A 11th), Leesville, Mallard Creek, Middle Creek, Millbrook, New Kent VA (3A 3rd), Northern Durham, Oscar Smith VA (6A 17th ), Panther Creek*, Parkland (4A champions), Pine Forest, Riverside, Rock Hill SC (4A dual champion), Rocky Mount (3A 6th), Rosewood (1A 4th), Southern Lee, Southern Vance, Union Pines (3A 7th), Wake Forest, West Forsyth, West Johnston

 Hotel details: Discounts for teams and fans around Raleigh